Okay, strap in" this is going to get technical. Got a coffee? Sandwiches?

-Creating a constructional hearth under floor level is beyond the scope of this manual.
+Creating a constructional hearth to be level with the floor is beyond the scope of this manual.
 This is a builder’s job.
 One can create an above floor constructional hearth using non combustible materials.

-The superimposed hearth sits on top of the constructional hearth (e.g. slate or tiles or granite etc.).
-The job of the superimposed hearth is to act as a warning to building occupants and to discourage carpet or other such combustible floor coverings from being laid close to the stove.
+The Visual Warning Area usually sits on top of the constructional hearth (e.g. slate or tiles or granite etc.).
+The job of the VWA is to act as a warning to building occupants and to discourage carpet or other such combustible floor coverings from being laid close to the stove.

-Note also that the superimposed hearth should be wider than the stove (left and right) by a minimum of 150cm and that the perimeter should be “visually apparent” (see 2.26 below).
+Note also that the Visual Warning Area should be wider than the stove (left and right) by a minimum of 150cm and that the perimeter should be “visually apparent” (see 2.26 below).

 So how thick should the Visual Warning Area of a fireplace recess be?
 Well according to the above you just have to have a boundary that is visually apparent AND discourage the laying of carpet etc. Easiest way is to lay tiles or slate or granite to provide a raised surface.